An automatic system to detect equivalence between iterative algorithms: Introduction

-We also present a software package we named \lin{}\footnote{ Named after Carl Linnaeus, a botanist and zoologist who invented the modern system of naming organisms.}, for the classification and taxonomy of iterative algorithms.
+We also present a software package implementing this framework named \lin{}\footnote{ Named after Carl Linnaeus, a botanist and zoologist who invented the modern system of naming organisms.}, for the classification and taxonomy of iterative algorithms.
 The software is a search engine, where the input is an algorithm described using natural syntax, and the output is a canonical form for the algorithm along with any known names and pointers to relevant literature.
-The approach described in this paper allows \lin{} to search over first order optimization algorithms such as gradient descent with acceleration, the alternating directions method of multipliers (ADMM), and the extragradient method.
+The approach described in this paper allows \lin{} to search over first-order optimization algorithms such as gradient descent with acceleration, ADMM, and the extragradient method.
 As the database in \lin{} grows, it will help algorithm researchers understand and efficiently discover connections between algorithms.
 More generally, \lin{} advances the goal of making mathematics searchable.

 This paper is organized as follows.
-In section \ref{example}, we introduce three examples of equivalent algorithms that motivate our framework.
-In section \ref{preliminary}, we briefly review important background on linear systems and optimization used throughout the paper.
-We formally define two notions of algorithm equivalence, \emph{oracle equivalence} and \emph{shift equivalence}, in section \ref{equivalence} and discuss how to characterize them via transfer functions in sections \ref{charac-oracle} and \ref{charac-shift}.
+In \cref{relatedwork}, we briefly summarize existing literature related to our work.
+In \cref{example}, we introduce three examples of equivalent algorithms that motivate our framework.
+In \cref{preliminary}, we briefly review important background on linear systems and optimization used throughout the paper.
+We formally define two notions of algorithm equivalence, \emph{oracle equivalence} and \emph{shift equivalence}, in \cref{equivalence} and discuss how to characterize them via transfer functions in \cref{charac-oracle,charac-shift}.
 Certain transformations can also be identified and characterized with our framework including \emph{algorithm repetition}, repeating an algorithm multiple times, and \emph{conjugation}, a transformation using conjugate function oracles.
-These are discussed in sections \ref{repe} and \ref{conjugation} respectively.
-In section \ref{package}, we introduce our software package \lin{} for the classification of iterative algorithms.
+These are discussed in \cref{repe,conjugation} respectively.
+In \cref{package}, we briefly introduce our software package \lin{} for the classification of iterative algorithms.